 How Much Does Pub Insurance Cost?

-The average starting cost of pub insurance in the UK is around £1,200 per year for basic public liability and employer's liability, but some will pay less or a lot more.
+The average starting cost of pub insurance in the UK is around £3,800 per year for basic public liability and employer's liability, plus commercial buildings insurance, but some will pay less or a lot more.
 Prices will depend on your turnover, location, previous claims history, security and dozens of other factors.

 In short, costs vary significantly from pub to pub but to give you a rough idea of how costs can vary according to the types and amount of coverage, we've run some sample quotes to insure a typical pub in the UK with £250,000 of annual turnover.
 Here's what we found.

 |£2M Public liability (PL) and £10M Employers' Liability (PL)

 |£2M PL + EL + £25k contents + £25k stock